Learning by example

 ECEE Senior Design Capstone Demo Day

-The Fall 2024 ECEE Senior Design Capstone Demo Day features graduating seniors from the School of Electrical, Computer and Energy Engineering presenting their capstone projects that address real-world challenges.
+The ECEE Senior Design Capstone Demo Day features graduating seniors from the School of Electrical, Computer and Energy Engineering presenting their capstone projects that address real-world challenges.

 SCAI Capstone Showcase

-Students present multiple projects that are designed to tie together the engineering, science and humanities research interests of our complex digital world.
+Come see a huge array of student projects that are designed to tie together the engineering, science and humanities research interests of graduating SCAI students.

 A legend in the baking: ASU alumnus finds success with capstone project